1973 Flores cyclone: Indonesia

-News of the disaster in Flores took a month to reach authorities in the capital, Jakarta, due to lack of communications and the remoteness of the island.
-Across the region, the cyclone killed 1,653 people, making it the deadliest tropical cyclone recorded in the Southern Hemisphere.
-The storm lashed the coast with a storm surge, which newspapers described as a "tidal wave".
-In Ngada Regency, high waves drowned 24 people.
-Another 10 people were killed in Manggarai Regency.
-For three days, the storm dropped heavy rainfall across Flores, which produced deadly flash flooding that washed away rice fields, livestock, and entire homes.
+In total, the cyclone killed 1,650 to 1,653 people.
+On Palu'e island alone, the cyclone killed 1,500 fishermen who were fishing at the time of the cyclone's landfall.
+The storm lashed the coast with a storm surge that broke tens of meters inland, which newspapers described as a "tidal wave".
+In Ngada Regency, 24 people drowned after being swept away by high waves.
+Another 10 people were killed in Manggarai Regency, and another 10 in Maumere.
+Reports described Ngada to be the worst hit area.
+For three days, the storm dropped heavy rainfall across Flores, which produced deadly landslides and flash flooding that washed away rice fields, livestock, and entire homes.
 The cyclone wrecked schools, homes, dams, and bridges.
 The storm also wrecked government buildings, with heavy damage reported in the regional capital of Ende.
+Roads in the capital were also damaged by the tidal waves.
+Around 1,800 houses were levelled with others being badly damaged.
+Boats that were in the path of the cyclone were destroyed.
+A Kompas report from June 1973 stated that plantations on the island were destroyed with paddy fields being "ruined".
+In Paluʼe, 1,300 houses were destroyed, representing 80% of houses on the island.
+Smaller islands around Flores were described as being destroyed.